Clemapfel/jluna/docs/manual.md

 ### Module Properties

 A property, in julia, can be best though of as a "hidden" field.
-Some are accesible through `getproperty` in julia, however, some are only accesible through the C-API. `jluna` offers convenient member functions that directly access the following properties and return a C++ friendly type:
+Some of these are accessible through `getproperty` in julia, however, some are only accessible through the C-API. `jluna` offers convenient member functions that directly access the following properties and return a C++ friendly type:

 ```cpp
 // property :name